 As he wrote in his diary:

 "I was walking along the road with two friends – the sun was setting – suddenly the sky turned blood red – I paused, feeling exhausted, and leaned on the fence – there was blood and tongues of fire above the blue-black fjord and the city – my friends walked on, and I stood there trembling with anxiety – and I sensed an infinite scream passing through nature."

 What's interesting is that until I read that passage, I'd never even noticed the two people in the background of the painting.
 Nor the landscape, the curling swirling shape of the fjord.
 I'd always assumed that that tormented person stood alone.

-The city skyline of Oslo has changed considerably since Munch’s afternoon walk back in in the 1890s and will again over the next 10 years.
-But the swirl of Oslo’s fjord remains the same, even if the sky bathed in restful blue on the day I visited.
+The city skyline of Oslo has changed considerably since Munch's afternoon walk back in in the 1890s and will again over the next 10 years.
+But the swirl of Oslo's fjord remains the same.

 I think I'd assumed that the curve of blue beneath the blood red represented another layer of pain for the screamer.
 But standing here, it's clear that it's simply geography that makes the water bend like that.